sshyran/wordpress-add-headers/readme.txt

 = Before reading any further =

-Before reading any further or trying this plugin on your WordPress platforms and, especially before adding a rating, **make sure** you have thoroughly studied the [FAQ](https://wordpress.org/plugins/add-headers/faq/).
+Before reading any further or trying this plugin on your WordPress platforms and, especially before adding a rating, please **make sure** you have thoroughly studied the [FAQ](https://wordpress.org/plugins/add-headers/faq/).
 This plugin might not be what you think it is.
 Also, this plugin might not be the right plugin for you.

 = Why is this plugin useful? =